Joomla 1.5 to 4.x Step by Step Migration

 - Kill any instance(s) of the 1.5 site as soon as possible.

-- Remove all other dev sites you may have been working with or keep them up-to-date if they are running a current version in order to ward off hack attempts on your server.
+- Remove all other development sites you may have been working with or keep them up-to-date if they are running a current version in order to ward off hack attempts on your server.